 Obviously, it’s better to get it right from the start, which is why we can also install a boiler or manage the procurement process of the right system or fuel for the task, acting as your agent.
 You can read about these services elsewhere on our website.

 It’s a sad fact, but many biomass boilers in the UK have been installed incorrectly, either to the wrong specification or having unrealistic demands placed upon them.
-We’ll always try to resolve issues for clients and have worked with the NHS, urban and rural local authorities, community trusts and private householders, but on some occasions we see installations where the only option is to start again with the correctly specified equipment.
+We’ll always try to resolve issues for clients and have worked with farms and estates, the NHS, urban and rural local authorities, community trusts and private householders, but on some occasions we see installations where the only option is to start again with the correctly specified equipment.

 Replacing boilers can also allow applications to RHI to be made, changing the whole economic balance of biomass as a heating system.
 It may make financial sense to replace and then take advantage of the incentives available.

 Please get in touch if there are issues with the system you have installed.
 Our experience and expertise will allow us to give you an honest appraisal of what’s wrong and the best way of getting your biomass heating project back on track.